sanika215/FUTURE_ML_02/README.md

-Machine Learning Task 02 – Support Ticket Classification & Prioritization Internship Program: Future Interns
-Year: 2026

-🔍 About the Task
-In real-world companies, customer support teams receive hundreds or even thousands of support tickets daily in the form of emails, feedback forms, complaints, and issue reports.

-Major challenges faced by support teams include:

-Tickets not being categorized correctly
-Urgent issues getting delayed
-Excessive manual effort spent on sorting tickets
-This task focuses on solving these problems using Machine Learning, by automatically classifying and prioritizing customer support tickets.

-Instead of building a chatbot, this task simulates a real business ML system used in SaaS companies, service platforms, and IT support teams.

-🎯 Objective
-The objective of this task is to build a Machine Learning system that can:

-Read customer support ticket text
-Automatically classify tickets into categories such as:
-Billing
-Technical Issue
-Account
-General Query
-Assign a priority level:
-High
-Medium
-Low
-This helps businesses respond faster, reduce ticket backlog, and improve customer satisfaction.

-✅ What Was Done
-As part of this task, the following steps were completed:

-Loaded and explored text-based support ticket data Cleaned and preprocessed raw text
-Performed tokenization and text normalization Converted text into numerical features using vectorization techniques Trained machine learning classification models Evaluated model performance using suitable metrics Explained how the system improves support operations This task goes beyond model training and focuses on building a decision-support system for real businesses.

-🛠️ Tools & Technologies Used
-Core Development Tools
-Python
-Jupyter Notebook
-VS Code
-NLP & Machine Learning Libraries
-Pandas
-NumPy
-NLTK
-spaCy
-Scikit-learn
-Techniques Used
-Text cleaning and preprocessing
-Tokenization
-TF-IDF / Bag of Words vectorization
-Classification models
-📊 Output
-Support tickets classified into relevant categories Priority levels assigned to each ticket
-Model evaluation results to assess performance
-🏁 Conclusion
-This task demonstrates how Natural Language Processing and Machine Learning can be used to automate support ticket classification and prioritization.

-Such systems help organizations:

-Respond to urgent issues faster
-Reduce manual workload
-Improve customer experience
-Optimize support team efficiency
+# Machine Learning Task 02 – Support Ticket Classification & Prioritization

+## Project Overview
+This project focuses on building a Machine Learning system that automatically classifies and prioritizes customer support tickets using Natural Language Processing (NLP).

+In real-world companies, support teams receive a large number of tickets daily.
+Manual sorting of tickets is time-consuming and can delay urgent issues.
+This system helps automate the process and improve efficiency.

+## Objective
+- Classify support tickets into categories such as:
+  - Billing
+  - Technical Issue
+  - Account
+  - General Query
+- Assign priority levels:
+  - High
+  - Medium
+  - Low
+- Reduce manual workload and response time

+## Technologies Used
+- Python
+- Jupyter Notebook
+- Pandas
+- NumPy
+- NLTK / spaCy
+- Scikit-learn

+## Methodology
+1. Data loading and exploration
+2. Text cleaning and preprocessing
+3. Tokenization and stopword removal
+4. Feature extraction using TF-IDF / Bag of Words
+5. Model training using classification algorithms
+6. Model evaluation using accuracy and other metrics

+## Output
+- Tickets are automatically categorized
+- Priority levels are assigned
+- Model performance is evaluated

+## Conclusion
+This project demonstrates how Machine Learning and NLP can be applied to automate support ticket management.
+By classifying and prioritizing tickets automatically, organizations can respond faster, reduce backlog, and improve overall customer satisfaction.